Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Main Results

 For a better understanding of the formal arguments below, let us briefly outline the basic idea behind signal recovery via empirical risk minimization: The first step is to verify that any minimizer of the expected risk,

 is well-behaved in the sense that it is sufficiently close to $\spann\{\grtr\}$.
-Indeed, Lemma~\ref{lem:minexpectedloss} below states that the expected risk minimizer takes the form $\grtrmu$ for some $0 < \scalfac \leq 1$, which in turn is a consequence of the unit-ball assumption $\sset \subset \ball[2][n]$.
+Indeed, Lemma~\ref{lem:minexpectedloss} below states that there exists an expected risk minimizer taking the form $\grtrmu$ for some $0 < \scalfac \leq 1$, which in turn is a consequence of the unit-ball assumption $\sset \subset \ball[2][n]$.
 According to the law of large numbers, one can therefore expect that $\lossemp[](\grtrmu)\approx \lossemp[](\solu)$ as $m$ gets sufficiently large.
 The second key step is then to exploit the convexity of $\lossemp(\cdot)$ to show that one even has $\grtrmu \approx \solu$.
-More specifically, it will turn out that $\lossemp[](\cdot)$ satisfies \emph{restricted strong convexity} on a certain neighborhood of $\grtrmu$ (see Proposition~\ref{prop:quadprocesslowerbound} and Remark~\ref{rmk:proofs:unitball:rsc}).
-A simple normalization step eventually leads to an error bound in the form of \eqref{eq:intro:errbound}.
-The interested reader is referred to \cite{mendelson2014learninggeneral,genzel2016estimation} for a more detailed discussion of this strategy, which in fact also applies to many other convex loss functions.
+More specifically, it will turn out that $\lossemp[](\cdot)$ satisfies \emph{restricted strong convexity} in a certain neighborhood of $\grtrmu$.
+This finding is somewhat surprising, since the hinge loss function $\losshng(\cdot)$ is not even locally strongly convex.
+In fact, its second derivative just corresponds to a $\delta$-distribution shifted to $1$, so that intuitively speaking, $\losshng(\cdot)$ is locally strongly convex in an \emph{infinitesimal} neighborhood of $1$.
+But nevertheless, this very mild form of convexity is still a sufficient criterion for restricted strong convexity of the associated empirical risk function $\lossemp[](\cdot)$, see Proposition~\ref{prop:quadprocesslowerbound} and Remark~\ref{rmk:proofs:unitball:rsc} for more technical details.
+Finally, a simple normalization step leads to an error bound in the form of \eqref{eq:intro:errbound}.
+The interested reader is referred to \cite{mendelson2014learninggeneral,genzel2016estimation} for a more detailed discussion of this strategy, which also applies to many other convex loss functions.

 According to this roadmap, our first task is to study the expected risk minimizer of \eqref{eq:results:unitball:lossexp}: \begin{lemma} Let $\gaussianuniv \distributed \Normdistr{0}{1}$ be a standard Gaussian random variable.
-Moreover, we set
+Moreover, let $\scalfac \in [0,1]$ be a minimizer of